HuppiFluppi/survey-tool/README.md

 # Survey Tool

-A lightweight tool for creating and running surveys or quizzes.
-Using Kotlin and Compose Multiplatform.
+A lightweight tool for running surveys or quizzes.
+Whether you're collecting customer feedback, running a trivia night, or conducting research, Survey Tool provides an easy-to-use interface for participants to answer questions.
+The tool loads a configuration file (YAML format) that defines your survey questions, and then presents them to participants in a clean, intuitive interface.
+It uses Kotlin and Compose Multiplatform.

 ## Table of Contents